The Martelli Brothers: Mad Media

-The goal of Mad Media was to connect endemic action sports brands with legitimate global marketing opportunities and to also foster non-endemic brand growth by using authentic and genuine messaging.
-In other words, core action sports companies had an opportunity to reach a far greater customer base, but needed help in dealing with the corporate environment.
-While at the same time brands like Nike Gatorade, and Snickers became interested in using action sports to market their products, but needed guidance on the approach.
-Mad Media began executing marketing and advertising campaigns on both ends of that spectrum – working with core skateboarding companies like Osiris Shoes and Expedition Skateboards.
-Mad Media produced a massive advertising campaign for Osiris Shoes for example, that included the very first "branded video campaign" for any action sports company on the Internet and culminated in a sixteen-episode TV show for FUEL TV.
+In the summer of 1995, while attending Palomar College and working for a digital film lab, Matt began to acquire freelance clients in the action sports industry.
+Later, he formed Mad Media to continue this work.
+Mad Media began marketing campaigns with skateboarding companies Osiris Shoes and Expedition Skateboards.
+They produced an advertising campaign for Osiris Shoes for example, that included a "branded video campaign" online and a sixteen-episode TV show for FUEL TV.
 Dubbed "The Aftermath Tour" – it was the largest skateboard tour in history with over fifty U.S. stops and nearly forty stops in Europe.